LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

 module.
 The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and are now deprecated -- each of these are clearly marked.
-However, some of these user-callable functions are specific to ERKStep, as explained below.
+However, some of these user-callable functions are specific to MRIStep, as explained below.

 As discussed in the main :ref:`ARKODE user-callable function introduction